chuigda/pilang/pilang/doc/intern/memmodel.md

 function exits.

 ### Heap and dynamic storage duration
 All objects with complicated data types: List, Object are stored on heap.
 Heap storage starts when object gets created and stops when it is no more needed.
-Garbage collection machanism will automatically cleanup not used objects.
+Garbage collection machanism will automatically cleanup unused objects.

 ### Garbage Collection
 > This part is incomplete by this time.